Jean-MarcHarvengt/VGA_t4/README.md

 - 2 FlexIO registers (1 and 2) and 2 DMA channels are used to generate RGB out, combining 2x4pins to create 8bits output.
 - the DMA transfers are initiated from the line interrupt to generate pixels so the front/back porch pixels are also part of each line buffer.

-It currently supports 352x240 and 512x240 resolutions<br>
+It currently supports 352x240, 352x480, 512x240 and 512x480 resolutions<br>
+Please compile the sketches at 600MHz else some interferences will be visible.<br>

 See code and examples for more details:
 - Mandlebrot example was taken from the uVGA library to illustrate close compatibility.
 - Vgatest make use of the very limited GFX api offered.
+- Vgatestalign highlights colors smearing issue.

 ---